 The Rustler was built on the site where the Alta General Store once stood.
 The land was ideal as it is the only “avalanche-free” area in the Town of Alta.

 The Lodge opened for business in 1947 with one floor of guest rooms and in 1954, it was purchased by Lee Bronson.
 In 1955, a second floor was added above the kitchen area and an additional 15 rooms were added in 1963 below the present Dining Room.
 Before the Dining Room opened in 1969, heli-skiing in Alta was pioneered from a helicopter pad located on the very spot where Rustler guests now dine.

 The Lodge continued to grow in 1973 with the addition of 24 deluxe rooms, conference and sauna facilities.
 In the following year, the original pool was built.

 Jeff Anderson purchased the lodge in 1976.
 The Rustler added 30 luxury rooms in 1997 along with the new Eagle's Nest Lounge with floor-to-ceiling windows, a fitness center, a new Jacuzzi, steam room, massage therapy rooms, a new outdoor heated pool and the Rustler chairlift.

-In the summer of 2013, Jeff continued to enhance the Rustler's tradition of excellence by adding a new spa wing was added including beautiful indoor and outdoor Jacuzzis, a Swedish sauna and new spa treatment rooms.
+In the summer of 2013, Jeff continued to enhance the Rustler's tradition of excellence by adding a new spa wing including beautiful indoor and outdoor Jacuzzis, a Swedish sauna and new spa treatment rooms.
 Perched above the spa, overlooking the pool area, 5 new guest rooms with spectacular views and fireplaces were added.
 Public areas were also upgraded, enhancing our existing amenities.

 Along with the continuing management team, we will continue to make improvements to preserve the friendly and relaxed atmosphere appreciated by our valued guests.